oktadev/okta-blog/_source/_posts/2023-07-27-spring-graphql-react.md

 }
 ```

-Create a `CompanyControllerTests` for the web layer in the folder `src/main/test/java` under the package `com.okta.developer.demo.controller`:
+Create a `CompanyControllerTests` for the web layer in the directory `src/main/test/java` under the package `com.okta.developer.demo.controller`:

 __CompanyControllerTests.java__
 ```java